 The maximum amount you may request through a Private Loan is listed as "PLUS/Private Loan Eligibility" on your financial aid award letter.
-If you accept this amount online via Blink it indicates to the Financial Aid Office that you plan to pursue a Private Loan or your parent plans to pursue a PLUS loan (if you are a dependent student).
+If you accept this amount online via Blink it indicates to the Financial Aid Office that Seminary and Graduate students plan to pursue a Private or Graduate PLUS Loan.
+If you are a dependent undergraduate student, it indicates that either you plan to pursue a Private Loan, or your parent plans to pursue a Parent PLUS loan.
 You must select a lender and apply directly with them to secure a Private Loan.

 Interest rates vary depending on lenders and your credit score.
 Some lenders require you to pay interest while you’re in school.
 Others give you the option to add the interest that accrues while you’re in school to your total loan amount when you enter repayment.